What is Waves?

-A Beginners Guide Buying, Selling, Using and Mining Waves
+A Beginner´s Guide to Buying, Selling, Using, and Mining Waves:

 Cryptocurrency Home | Waves

 Whether you know it or not, your life has been changed by digital platforms.
 Ebay, Amazon, and Facebook are all digital platforms.
 Even crowdfunding sites like Kickstarter and Indiegogo are digital platform.
 So what would happen if by combining the digital platform model with the cryptocurrency revolution?
 Waves.